dpak96/VOOGASalad/Design.md

 Vertical scroller, character constantly jumps and moves back and forth.
 Platforms will have different properties, and pickups that have different effects.
 Camera moves vertically as character rises.
 Platforms also have different properties based on direction (can pass up through a platform, but when you land on the platform you bounce off of it).
 There are also enemies that move with basic algorithms.
 Character can shoot or jump on enemies to get rid of them.
 Jumping on enemies behaves like a normal platform.
 There are also power ups like trampolines or rockets that gives user a temporary boost in their jump power.
 Platforms can be randomly generated

+### Flappy Bird

-Flappy bird: Player moves right at a constant rate, and falls under the effect of gravity.
+Player moves right at a constant rate, and falls under the effect of gravity.
 Player rises a short amount for each user input, and must avoid obstacles.
 Points are awarded for every obstacle passed or over time.
 Obstacles can be randomly generated.

 These games are distinct because they have randomly generated objects and no clear win conditions.
 There is also only one stage that goes on infinitely.